Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

 For the 2nd variation, we have

 and where $\y$ is a differentiable function from $[0,1]$ to $\Rn$ satisfying homogeneous boundary conditions, $\y(0)=\y(1)=\mathbf{0}$.
-Neglecting the factor $\frac 12$ which is irrelevant, we rewrite \eqref{2ndVar0} in the compact form
+We rewrite \eqref{2ndVar0} in the compact form

 and we stress that $A=A^T$ and $C=C^T$, but in general $B\ne B^T$.
 According to classical results, we need the 2nd variation to be a positive quantity in order for the extremal path $\x(t)$ to be a minimizer of the functional $\int_0^1 \LL(\x,\dot \x) dt$.
-The following rewriting is key to obtain conditions guaranteeing positivity of the 2nd variation.
+The following rewriting of \eqref{2ndVar1} is useful to highlight how, and where, the lack of symmetry of $\LL_{\x\dot \x}$ shows up.

 \begin{lem} The 2nd variation in \eqref{2ndVar1} rewrites as